Steckschwein/steckschwein.github.io/content/resources/index.md

 ## Repositories

-All sources for steckOS, BIOS, firmware, decoder and also schematics and layouts can be found in our repositories at bitbucket.org:
+All sources for steckOS, BIOS, firmware, decoder and also schematics and layouts can be found in our github repositories:

 All software (steckOS, BIOS, libraries, tools, games, stuff):